 In China, people don’t have a warrior spirit to fight for their freedom.
 They’re numb, according to Donny.
 They prefer to follow orders.
 They almost look like zombies.
 Since the penalties are severe, this deters people from breaking the rules.

 The communist dictatorship isn’t new.
 It’s a system that makes a large population walk straight.
 The Chinese people have suffered many human rights abuses such as the one-child policy.
 Today this covidist madness where people are taken hostage must end as soon as possible.
+Feel free to sign the petition to end the Chinese Communist Party.
 Here is a petition that I had already written last April to denounce the lockdown that took place in Shanghai.
 As of today, they have in theory 7 days of confinement left in Shenzhen… Feeling helpless from France, let’s send them moral support, strength and bravery.

 ~ Courage is acting and giving oneself to great causes without knowing what reward the deep universe reserves for our effort, nor if it reserves a reward for it.
 Jean Jaurès ~